Sydney McLaughlin-Levrone

 Sydney McLaughlin-Levrone is about 5’9” or about 175 centimeters tall.

 Sydney McLaughlin-Levrone has won four Olympic gold medals.
-She also has four gold medals from the world championships and a silver from the world championships
+She also has five gold medals from the world championships and a silver medal from the world championships

 Where is Sydney McLaughlin-Levrone from?